iamdumdum1234/FractalTree/README.md

 My friend, who doesn't have a GitHub account for creating the original code and idea

-@teppyboi - for helping me refactor the code and expanding it to further potential.
+[@teppyboy](https://github.com/teppyboy) - for helping me refactor the code and expanding it to further potential.

 Requires Python 3.10+